 Reviewed by Annabel

 Pan, founded in 1944, published its first mass market paperback in 1947 – Ten Stories by Rudyard Kipling with the famous Pan logo designed by Mervyn Peake and distinctive covers.
 Now they are 70 years old and Pan have published new editions of twenty of their most celebrated paperbacks with wonderful new in-house designed covers – which are a triumph of modern clean graphic design but fun too!
 The books have, unusually in these days, been published in the small pocket-sized A-format like all old paperbacks.
-The titles cross all types of fiction, but I’ve enjoyed a quartet of very different SF novels from the list – two modern, two classic; two I’ve read before, two that have escaped me until now…
+I’ve enjoyed a quartet of very different science fiction books from the list – two modern, two classic; two I’ve read before, two that have escaped me until now…

 The Hitchhiker’s Guide to the Galaxy by Douglas Adams